phetsims/calculus-grapher/doc/model.md

 Each point in a curve has a specific point type metadata, such as a smooth, cusp, or discontinuity.
 A function has a jump discontinuity if the left and right-hand limits of the function are not equal.
 In such cases, points on both sides of the jump are labeled as discontinuous.
-Similarly, points are labeled cusp points if the curve changes direction.
+Similarly, points are labeled cusp points if the curve slope changes suddenly.
 We leverage the point type to determine which points should be linked to yield the appearance of a smooth curve and which points should not be linked but appear as circles (say to represent discontinuities).
 Curve manipulations are handled by a set of functions that update the curve points based on user input.
 The point type is assessed based on the type of curve mode that is being manipulated.